 Camera: Pentax MZ-50 (35mm SLR)

-If this post evokes memories or sparks curiosity, feel free to share or leave a comment below.
+If this post brings back memories or sparks curiosity, feel free to share it or leave a comment below.
 I’d love to hear what the Millennium Dome exhibition meant to you.

 We were there in May of 2000 visiting from the U.S. loved it!
 Great pics!
 Also remember Mr. Bean movie, the girl that came out of the screen and lighting up the next room with a wand and going through the Nose in the body.